When it comes to compliance, no one wants to overpay — for assessments, audits, tools, or services.

 - Provision the Outlook app for mobile device email access.

-- Test and validate features and functionality for email, data access, logging, and reporting.
+- Test and validate email, data access, logging, and reporting features and functionality.

 Corserva also provides you with reference architecture diagrams and documentation.